plantinformatics/pretzel-documentation-website/docs/Genolink/user-guide.md

 ![Text file format for accession number upload](https://github.com/user-attachments/assets/eaba74b1-0199-41c4-bd02-ccb0f7d51c32)
 *Figure 6: Text file format for accession number upload*

-After the upload, your filter will be applied when you press Search.
+After the upload, the filter will be applied when you press Search.

 ![Search results after uploading accession list](https://github.com/user-attachments/assets/ce24dacf-acce-41e4-8856-e48909a70dab)
 *Figure 7: Search results after uploading accession list*

-> Note: Your file must be a plain text file (.txt).
+> **Note:** Your file must be a plain text file (.txt).

-### GenotypeID search
+### GenotypeID Search
-The GenotypeID filter works the same way as the **Accession number search** (direct input or file upload).
+The GenotypeID filter works the same way as the **Accession Number Search** (direct input or file upload).
-Please refer to the **Accession number search** section for detailed steps and examples.
+Please refer to the **Accession Number Search** section for detailed steps and examples.

 The only difference is that, in the text file, you must provide a list of **GenotypeIDs** (one per line) instead of accession numbers.